CristenPerret/SkyBinder/README.md

 Hotkeys are stored in an .ini file in the folder this .ahk file resides.

-If theres any problems with the alignment of the binds add GrabScreenRegion() in one of the 'Action' areas of the Script.
+If theres any problems with the alignment of the binds add GrabScreenRegion() in one of the 'Action' areas of the very bottom of the Script.

 Once the bind for this function is used, it will save in the proper syntax for this code in your clipboard the data from where your cursor was relative to the Skyweaver Window. " := GAP(x.xx, y.yy)"

-Working on a way to bind the Emotes
+Working on a way to bind the Emotes, ripme.